inphobia/inphobia.github.io/content/docs/mono/drive/iface/index.md

 #### eia-966 (sff-8482 and friends) - (aka: sas connector)
 - sff-8482: serial attachment 2x unshielded connector
 - sff-8680: serial attachment 12gb/s 2x unshielded connector
-  - electrically complaint to support 12gb/s
+  - electrically compliant to support 12gb/s
   - sometimes known as high speed sff-8482

 your basic sas disk connector. both power and data are in a single connector with a notch where the split is between sata connectors. this will prevent you from using sata power and/or data on sas disks. the opposite side of the notch also has pins, these are for sas dual port use. the notch itself doesn't have pins.